 After Dark.
 Ray tells Valerie they have a problem - namely, David and Clare know about their hook-up and might blab about it to Donna.
 Valerie just shrugs and advises him to deny it and blame the "rumor" on the ravings of his drunk mother.
 She then tells him she couldn't care less/can't solve his personal problems, wishes him a good show, and saunters off.

 Beach house.
 Kelly shows her diamond ring to Donna, who asks her why she didn't accept Brandon's proposal...so Kelly pulls out the travel ticket Dylan bought for her.
 Donna exclaims that that must have cost a fortune, and Kelly gets a nauseatingly dreamy look on her face and says she knows it's nutty, but even though she loves Brandon, Dylan will always have a piece of her soul.
 That's not just nutty - it's utterly fucked up.
-And speaking of the soul snatcher, Clare pokes her head inside the room to alert Kelly that Dylan has just arrived.
+And speaking of the soul snatcher, Clare pokes her head inside the room to alert Kelly that Dylan has just slouched in.

-Brandon's lying on the couch, dejectedly staring into space.
+Brandon's laying on the couch, dejectedly staring into space.
 Mama and Papa Walsh enter the living room and convene an impromptu family meeting to announce that they're A-OK with being written off the show and will happily jet off to "Hong Kong".
 Valerie looks enthused about their Asian adventure - while Brandon, who's incapable of focusing on anything that doesn't revolve around his current misery, moans about how he gave Kelly an engagement ring...but she didn't say yes.
 They discuss living arrangements and possibly selling the house.
 Papa Walsh asks Brandon if he's really sure he wants to get married, and Brandon petulantly asks him if he's really sure he wants to move to Hong Kong.
-Weird.
+Grow up, idiot.

 Beach house.
 Kelly puts on the engagement ring and stares at it...and then studies the plane ticket.
 After a few contemplative seconds, she takes the ring off and puts it back in the box and places it, along with the travel ticket, under her pillow and goes to sleep.